Koha-Community/kohadocs/en/source/08_serials.rst

 Subscriptions can be added by clicking the 'New' button on any bibliographic record

-New Subscription Button
 |image742|

 Or by visiting the Serials module and clicking 'New Subscription'

-New Subscription Button
 |image743|

 If you are entering a new subscription from the Serials module you will be presented with a blank form (if creating new from a bibliographic record the form will include the bib info).

-Add a new subscription (1/2)
 |image744|

 -  'Librarian' field will show the logged in librarian's username